AMauro130/BacktestingEV.jl/README.md

 To extract the extreme values from a distribution, you can choose from **6 algorithms based on very different methods**.
 From 8 datasets of distinct values with very particular distributions associated, we applied all these functions and compared the results with the expectations in the array below.

-	These expectations come from our visual intuition in terms of extreme values theory.
+These expected values come from our visual intuition in terms of extreme values theory.
+This means, for example with this distribution :

 Thus, the following table will help you to choose the most suitable algorithm (numbered from 1 ot 6)